‘1oo Years of Broadcast TV’ Symposium

 Professor Jock Given researches and writes about media and communications business, policy, history and law.
 He is the author of The Death of Broadcasting: Media’s Digital Future (1998) and Turning Off the Television: Broadcasting’s Uncertain Future (2003).
 Jock has led Australian Research Council and Social Sciences and Humanities Research Council of Canada-funded grants on broadband infrastructure, global communications, television distribution in the online age and radio spectrum after scarcity.
 His radio documentaries Empire State: Ernest Fisk and the World Wide Wireless and Crawfords: Television for the People were broadcast on ABC Radio National in 2012 and 2014.
 Jock’s work has been published in Australian Journalism Review, Business History, Telecommunications Policy, Studies in Australasian Cinema and the Historical Records of Australian Science.
 Jock previously worked as Director of the Communications Law Centre, Policy Advisor at the Australian Film Commission and Director, Legislation and Industry Economics in the federal Department of Transport and Communications.

-Following the keynote, four panels will bring together academic and industry voices to examine Australian television across the topics of historic development, news, advertising and TV today and into the future.
+Following the keynote, four panels will bring together academic and industry voices to examine Australian television today and into the future.

 Panel discussions